wndif/Mantra/README.md

 # **License**
-* This repository is licensed under
+* This repository is licensed under MIT license.
+See () for details.